How Many Days in Cinque Terre? What You Need to Know

 Cinque Terre Overview

 Cinque Terre directly translates to “five lands”, which perfectly describes the destination.
-5 Terre is a UNESCO World Heritage Site made up of five small villages.
-These five villages are spread along 15 km of the splendid Ligurian coast, and are all – to some degree – perched on the Ligurian hills.
+Cinque Terre is a UNESCO World Heritage Site made up of five small villages.
+These villages are spread along 15 km of the splendid Ligurian coast, and are all – to some degree – perched on the hills.

 Due to their unique locations, between the Ligurian hills and coast, there are two main activities to enjoy in Cinque Terre: hiking and boating/swimming.
 These two activities are what allow you to see the villages in their full entirety and splendor.